Skip to Content

 5. Remove the cake from the freezer a day before serving.

-6. Let the cake defrost at room temperature with the double layer of plastic bags unopened.
+6. Let the cake defrost at room temperature with an unopened double layer of plastic bags.

 Butter cake recipe